 November Pet Food Drive

-Thank you so much to all those who donated to our pet food drive during the month of November.
-Because of your generous donations we were able to collect over 2200lbs of food to feed pets at the Davis County Animal Shelter and pets supported by Street Dawg Crew of Utah – helping homeless and low income families feed their pets.
+We are holding our annual pet food drive during the month of November.
+Last year because of your generous donations we were able to collect over 2200lbs of food to feed pets at the Davis County Animal Shelter and pets supported by Street Dawg Crew of Utah – helping homeless and low income families feed their pets.

 During winter months it is important to keep your pets warm and safe.
 Here are a few tips to help your pets enjoy the winter wonderland outside.